 Whilst out on a picnic or sitting enjoying a pub garden, we’ve all had those moments where we’ve realised that there are no accessible facilities and, subsequently, regretted that last drink.
 Carrying your own urine bottle can, therefore, we a life-saver.
 But they can be bulky and a pain to find room for in your bag.

-Fire Angels has a very clever solution – a shrinkable urine bottle.
+Buckingham Healthcare has a very clever solution – a shrinkable urine bottle.
 The bottle collapses down from 34cm to 18cm in length, yet can hold a maximum of approximately 750ml.
 The spout has a unisex design and is therefore intended to be used by both men and women.
 The lid has an airtight seal, so it shouldn’t leak if it can’t immediately be emptied.
 It is also easy to clean and can be used repeatedly.

 Tell us about your essential living aids